Meet Our Vendors

 Cory and Symantha Outwater are the C & S of this Family Farm.
 Over the course of the market season they offer delectable fruits and vegetables.

 Also look for Symantha’s homemade decorated sugar cookies, individually packaged in a variety of themes.
-Fondly named Auntie Cookie’s Cookies after Symantha’s Aunt Cookie’s favorite recipe, these cookies are very popular with children and adults alike.
+Fondly named Auntie Cookie’s Cookies after Symantha’s Aunt Cookie’s favorite recipe.
+These cookies are very popular with children and adults alike.
 Customers can pre-order cookies for special events with customized decorations and shapes.

 Contact Information